sufyanism/ExcelData-With-ChartJS/README.md

-# Excel Data Visualization with Chart.js
+# Get Excel Data Visualization with Chart.js
 This project provides a simple webpage that fetches data from an Excel (XLSX) file and visualizes it as a bar chart using Chart.js.
 The chart displays two datasets for easy comparison, based on data stored in the Excel file.
 Simply replace 'Dummy.xlsx' with the URL of Excel data file.

 </br>